ZsZs73/upload2nc/README.md

 /etc/init.d/vsftpd start
 ```
 #### Add firewall rule to let FTP traffic in
-Replace 'IP.OF.BRO.THER' with the ip of your scanner
+- Replace 'IP.OF.BRO.THER' with the ip of your scanner

-Replace 'lan' with the network segment of the scanner
+- Replace 'lan' with the network segment of the scanner.
+If you do not have an exotic configuration with many network segments added, then leave it as 'lan'.
 ```bash
 uci add firewall rule
 uci set firewall.@rule[-1].name='Allow FTP from Brother2'